bkil/secuchart/data/_doc/1-properties.md

 If the user lost all of their devices, can they continue from where they left off after purchasing a new one and at most by typing in a password?
 Manually cloning the internal storage of the device externally every day and restoring it on a new one is expected to produce a similar result, except if the app locks itself down via DRM (hardware credential store, eSIM, serial number, etc.).
 Hence, concentrate on features of the messenger that makes full restoration possible without such external manual workarounds.

 * yes=everything available in the cloud from any device,
-* partial=not all of credentials, keys, profile, settings, contacts or conversations
+* partial=not all of credentials, keys, profile, settings, contacts, conversations or attachments

 ## Multiple accounts